Annual affair: The 30 Year Christmas Sweatshirt

 Christmas jumpers – they’re not usually known for their taste or their enduring appeal.

-But as an antidote to fast fashion, luxury clothing brand Tom Cridland has created a festive sweatshirt that comes with a guarantee of 30 years.
+As an antidote to fast fashion, luxury clothing brand Tom Cridland has created a festive sweatshirt that comes with a guarantee of 30 years.

 Just think how many Christmas parties and festive dressing up Fridays it will see you through.